Hollywood Celebs Freak Out After Trump Says He's Taking Hydroxychloroquine: 'F**king Moron,' 'Dumb F**k'

 — Chelsea Handler (@chelseahandler) May 19, 2020

-The Hangover and Community star Ken Jeong joked that the president was taking the drug rectally.
+The Hangover and Community star Ken Jeong, who’s also an internal medicine physician (and whose wife is a family physician) joked that the president was taking the drug rectally.

 “Mr. President, you’re not supposed to take it rectally.” pic.twitter.com/vjtlrxI80l